Thartvigsen/thartvigsen.github.io/README.md

 - Hartvigsen, T., Sen, C., Teeple, E., Rundensteiner, E. Risk Stratification and Diagnostic Performance of a Machine Learning Algorithm for Clostridium Difficile Detection Using Electronic Health Records Data.
 Preparing for submission the the New England Journal of Medicine in October 2017.

 ## Extra
-Outside of my research I spend time on my road bike (Giant TCR Advanced) and reading fantasy books.
+Outside of my research I spend time on my road bike (2016 Giant TCR Advanced) and reading fantasy books.

 ![Image of My Bike](/bike.jpg)